chengzhag/chengzhang-academic/content/project/ball_on_small_plate/index.md

 ### First version

-The 20cm*20cm plate is made of 1mm thick black glass fiber board.
-In the first version shown in the video, the plate is covered with white paper to provide contrast between ball and plate.
+The 20cm*20cm plate is made of 1mm black glass fiber board.
+In the first version shown in the video, the plate is covered with white paper to provide more contrast between ball and plate.
 Below shows the original plate.

 {{< figure src="IMG_20170619_162559.jpg" caption="Deisigning the mechanical structure" >}}

-The plate is supported by a universal joint with 2 degrees of freedom.
-Two servos control the angle of the plate through ball bearing connecting rods.
+The plate is supported with a universal joint in the center and has 2 degrees of freedom.
+The angle of the plate is controled by two servos with ball joint rods connecting the servos and the plate.

 {{< figure src="IMG_20170619_172950.jpg" caption="Installation of plate and two servos" >}}

 In this first version.
-The camera and a Raspberry Pi Zero is beyond the plate and fixed to the base.
-In this case, the area of the plate must be segmented and projected into a square.
-The noise introduced in this progress is one of the reasons for the jitter in the video.
+The camera is fixed to the base, which requires extra procedure to segment the plate from background and warp back to squre.
+This introduces noise to the positioning of the ball, which is the major reason for the jittering in the video.

 {{< figure src="cap_VID_20170624_154918_00_00_02_01.jpg" caption="Installation of camera and Raspberry Pi Zero" >}}

 ### Second version

-I managed to reduce the jitter by fixing the camera with carbon fiber tubes to the plate in the second version.
-The plate itself is also changed to yellow.
-A Raspberry Pi 3b is hanged beyond the camera.
+By fixing the camera to the plate with carbon fiber tubes, we managed to avoid the noise.
+The Raspberry Pi 3b is hanged beyond the camera to reduce the load on the servos.
+The plate itself is also changed to yellow thus no paper is needed.
+This reduces friction between the ball and the plate.

 {{< figure src="8.jpg" caption="Camera is connected to the plate to reduce jitter" >}}

-A LED circle is around the camera for illustration.
+A ring light is installed around the camera for better illumination.

 {{< figure src="6.jpg" caption="Camera and LED installation" >}}

-Below shows the PCB board also used in the later project [Ball on Big Plate]({{< relref "../ball_on_big_plate" >}}).
+Below shows the PCB board installed on the base, which is later used in project [Ball on Big Plate]({{< relref "../ball_on_big_plate" >}}).

 {{< figure src="ball_on_big_plate_pcb.jpg" caption="PCB mother board" >}}